 Tree frogs, with most of their life in trees, are generally found in areas like jungles and forests in the hotter tropical regions all around the world.

 Depending on the size of these tree frogs, they are divided into four general species.
 The size difference can range from a few centimeters to 10 centimeters.
-These frogs are common in Eastern Europe, and can be easily found in shrub lands and meadows.
-However, in the Western Europe tree frogs are listed among the endangered species.
-Among the tree frog species, the smallest species are the Common tree frog and they are found in southeast Asia.
+These frogs are common in Eastern Europe and can be easily found in shrublands and meadows.
+However, in Western Europe tree frogs are listed among the endangered species.
+Among the tree frog species, the smallest species are the Common tree frog and they are found in Southeast Asia.

 The disc-fashioned toes on each foot gives a unique look to these tree frogs.
 These disc shaped toes assist this frog while moving about the trees.
 They offer great gripping and suction power.